 We run a quality certified, professional service with well trained and enthusiastic staff.
 We believe in working with our participants, their families and carers and other organisations to get the best results for everyone.

-On 1st January 2001 as well as a change of name to Carinya Society it became a company limited by guarantee.
+On 1st January 2001, as well as a change of name to Carinya Society we became a company limited by guarantee.

 Carinya Society is led by Debbie Mitchell.
 Debbie was appointed CEO in October 2010.

 Debbie completed Undergraduate studies in physical education, movement and exercise physiology, whilst commencing her full time career in a disability service not so different to Carinya Society.

 Her studies allowed Debbie to work with a broad range of people with disabilities her whole life.

 Looking to further her academic pursuits, she completed a Masters in Special Education, at the University of Melbourne which focused on communication with individuals with autism.